 - Constant sensation of pressure in the pelvic area

 - Change in vaginal discharge whether in the colour or smell

 - Light vaginal bleeding between the second and third trimester

 These incompetent cervix symptoms may not seem significant at first.
 But it’s best to get a check-up if you spot any of them.
 If your doctor spots the condition, you will likely have to undergo surgery.

 An emergency procedure called cerclage is usually the one that you’ll be advised if you’re diagnosed with an incompetent cervix.
 In this procedure, the doctor will sew back your weakened cervix into its closed position.
 This prevents the baby from slipping out.

-This procedure is usually performed between the 14 and 16 weeks of pregnancy.
-The sutures are typically removed anytime between 36 and 38 weeks of pregnancy.
+This procedure is usually performed between the 14 and 36 and 38 weeks of pregnancy.
 This prevents any complications as your body readies for delivery.

-The only reason that you not be a suitable ‘candidate’ for cerclage is because of the following:
+The only reason that you are not a suitable ‘candidate’ for cerclage is because of the following:

 - You are already dilated 4cms